Khalq

-The Khalq (Dari/خلق, lit. 'masses' or 'people') was a faction of the People's Democratic Party of Afghanistan (PDPA).
-Its historical de facto leaders were Nur Muhammad Taraki (1967–1979), Hafizullah Amin (1979) It was also the name of the leftist newspaper produced by the same movement.
+The Khalq (Dari/خلق, lit. 'masses' or 'people') was a far-left faction of the People's Democratic Party of Afghanistan (PDPA) and ruled the Democratic Republic of Afghanistan from 1978-1979.
+Its historical de facto leaders were Nur Muhammad Taraki and (1967–1979), Hafizullah Amin (1979).
+It was also the name of the leftist newspaper produced by the same movement.
 The Khalq wing was formed in 1967 after the split of the party due to bitter resentment with the rival Parcham faction which had a differing revolutionary strategy.

 It was made up primarily of Pashtuns from rural backgrounds.
 Its leaders preferred a mass organization approach and advocated class struggle to overthrow the system to bring about political, economic and social changes.
 They would rule the Democratic Republic of Afghanistan that was formed as a result of the Saur Revolution in 1978.
 The Khalqists introduced radical reforms and carried out brutal crackdowns on dissent turning Afghanistan into a police state run by the AGSA (and later KAM).
-The Khalqist crackdowns encouraged the rebellion of the religious and ethnic minority segments present in the Afghan society, which led more people joining exiled Islamist parties in Pakistan, however these rebellions did not pose an existential threat to their rule due to Khalq's large support base within the Armed Forces.
-Khalqist rule would be ended following Soviet military intervention in December 1979 overthrowing Hafizullah Amin.
+The Khalqist crackdowns encouraged the rebellion of the religious and ethnic minority segments present in the Afghan society, which led more people joining exiled Islamist parties in Pakistan, however these rebellions did not pose an existential threat to their rule due to Khalq's large support base within the Armed Forces and the rebellion not being nationwide with provinces such as Helmand having no rebel activity.
+Khalqist rule would be ended following Soviet military intervention in December 1979 overthrowing Hafizullah Amin and starting the Soviet-Afghan War.

 Early political history

 The People's Democratic Party of Afghanistan held its First Congress on 1 January 1965.
-Twenty-seven men gathered at Nur Mohammed Taraki's house in Kabul, elected Taraki PDPA Secretary General, Babrak Karmal as Deputy Secretary General, and chose a five-member Central Committee(or Politburo).
+Twenty-seven men gathered at Nur Mohammed Taraki's house in Kabul, elected Taraki PDPA Secretary General, Babrak Karmal as Deputy Secretary General, and chose a five-member Central Committee (or Politburo).

-Finally, Hafizullah Amin was the only Khalqi member of the PDPA to be elected to Parliament in 1969.
+In the late 1950s and early 1960s, Hafizullah Amin, who was involved in training teachers, used his position to raise the political conscious of these teachers and students, producing dramas and political sketches which he published under a pseudonym.
+Amin also held conferences where he could directly talk to participants.
+In 1961 he was involved in a teachers conference in Kandahar which gave him direct access to the men and women responsible for education in the province.
+This laid the ground work for Khalq's support base in rural Pashtun areas as well as in Kabul among Amin's former students.
+Amin believed that radicalization of Afghan teachers was the first step to radicalize the youth of the rural masses into supporting the Khalqist cause.
+Using his position he was able to radicalize a generation of Afghan teachers.
+The Khalqists also educated nomadic Pashtun Kochis.
+Hafizullah Amin was the only Khalqi member of the PDPA to be elected to Parliament in 1969.